Rhubarb and Lemon Cheesecake

 I like to let this cool slightly while I prepare the cheesecake filling, as this helps it set to the right consistency for swirling.

-Step 3: Create the Rhubarb-Egg Mixture
+Step 3: Whisk the Curd Filling

 • 4 egg yolks